Table of Contents:

 Additionally, I’m more convinced than ever that this is a great option for anyone who has a fireplace surround or any surface that they aren’t in love with.
 If you’re looking for a wow of a makeover for a small price tag you’re going to love this option.
 It’s so easy, versatile, and best of all budget-friendly.

 This post contains Amazon Affiliate links.
-For full disclose read HERE.
+Be sure to read the full disclosure.

 There she is!
 I am usually rather modest.
 But I can’t get over the feeling of how proud I am of this stencil project.
 I think I’m still in shock that I did this all by myself.
 In person it really looks like I have beautiful new tiles.
 Buying and installing new tiles was an option I considered.
 At one point I pictured spreading grout and laying new tiles myself.
 Actually, I considered many different options, but with each option I found problems I couldn’t resolve and price tags I couldn’t justify.